microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 fail.

-Using a combination of [Probes](./Architecture.Probes.Overview.document.md) that log into a Long Horizon flight recorder and [Actions](./Architecture.Action.Explanation.document.md) that initiate the egress of that recorder upon transaction failure, very interesting and novel diagnostic situations can often be created.
+Using a combination of [Probes](./Architecture.Probes.Overview.document.md) that log into a Long Horizon Flight Recorder and [Actions](./Architecture.Action.Explanation.document.md) that initiate the egress of that recorder upon transaction failure, very interesting and novel diagnostic situations can often be created.